History of Japanese Americans in Portland, Oregon: Religion

 In 1893, Rev. Sadakichi Kawabe founded the Portland Japanese Methodist Church which continues to operate to this day as the Epworth United Methodist Church for the local Japanese community.

 In 1903, the first Buddhist priest Rev. Shozui Wakabayashi arrived and founded the Oregon Buddhist Church.
-For the first few years of operation the devotes would meet in two rented rooms on Fourth Avenue, and later a storefront on First Avenue.
+For the first few years of operation the devotees would meet in two rented rooms on Fourth Avenue, and later a storefront on First Avenue.
 In 1910 a new location was established with the building of a three-story brick building at 86 NW 10th Avenue.
-Sometime later the organization was renamed the Oregon Buddhist Temple and established a more permanent location on 3720 SE 34th Avenue.
+Sometime later the organization was renamed the Oregon Buddhist temple and established a more permanent location on 3720 SE 34th Avenue.
 The temple identifies itself as part of the Jodo Shinshu Hongwanji-ha sect of the Jōdo Shinshū or Shin school of Pure Land Buddhism.

 In September 1930, a charter for the Nichiren Shu Buddhist Church in Portland was approved by the Nichiren Buddhist Church of Seattle and Rev. Okihara was appointed the first chief minister.
-The official dedication service for the newly founded Church was held on February 22, 1931 with a total of 130 people in attendance.
+The official dedication service for the newly founded Church was held on February 22, 1931, with a total of 130 people in attendance.
 In 1942, as many Japanese-Americans were sent to Minidoka internment camp members of the congregation placed their belongs in the Church for safe keeping, as they were only allowed to take what they could carry with them.
-In 1959, the city of Portland condemned the old Church building in order to make way for the current Veterans Memorial Coliseum.
-As a result the congregation moved to 2025 SE Yamhill Street where the ground breaking for the current day Nichiren Buddhist Temple was held on March 22, 1959 with the building being complete later that same year in October.
+In 1959, the city of Portland condemned the old Church building to make way for the current Veterans Memorial Coliseum.
+As a result, the congregation moved to 2025 SE Yamhill Street where the ground breaking for the current day Nichiren Buddhist Temple was held on March 22, 1959, with the building being complete later that same year in October.
 The current minister is Rev. Myosho Obata who became the 15th head minister of the Temple in April 2009.

 In 1940, the Henjyoji Shingon Buddhist Temple was founded to serve members of Shingon Buddhist community in the greater Portland Metro area.
 The temple was first established by Bishop Daiyu Henjyoji with his wife Wako Henjyoji.
 The temple was dedicated at its current location in 1951 and continues to serve the greater Portland community to this day.

 Geographic distribution

-As of 2010, approximately 30,000 Japanese-Americans resided in Portland, Oregon with a total of 38,000 residing in the greater Multnomah County area.
+As of 2010, approximately 3,000 Japanese Americans resided in Portland representing 0.5 percent of the population.
+Approximately 8,900 Japanese resided in the Portland metropolitan area representing 0.4 percent the total population.

+Education

+Portland Japanese School, a weekend supplementary Japanese school, was created in 1971 and is under the Japanese Business Association of Portland (Shokookai).
+It has supplementary education for grades K-12 and holds classes in Tualatin.